junxit/us-congress-bills-110/metadata.md

 - 2007-01-12 — Referred to the Committee on Ways and Means, and in addition to the Committees on Natural Resources, the Budget, and Rules, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-01-12 — Referred to the Committee on Ways and Means, and in addition to the Committees on Natural Resources, the Budget, and Rules, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-01-12 — Referred to the Committee on Ways and Means, and in addition to the Committees on Natural Resources, the Budget, and Rules, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-01-16 — Rules Committee Resolution H. Res.
+66 Reported to House.
+Rule provides for consideration of H.R.
+6 with 3 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2007-01-18 — Considered under the provisions of rule H. Res.
+66. (consideration: CR H690-729)
+- 2007-01-18 — DEBATE - Pursuant to the provisions of H. Res.
+66, the House proceeded with three hours of debate on H.R.
+6.
+- 2007-01-18 — Floor Summary: Debate - The House proceeded with ten minutes of debate on the McCrery motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported to the House after the Committee holds hearings on, and considers, the bill.
+- 2007-01-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-01-18 — Mr. Blunt appealed the ruling of the chair.
+The question was then put on sustaining the ruling of the chair.
+- 2007-01-18 — Mr. McCrery moved to recommit with instructions to Ways and Means, Natural Resources, The Budget, and Rules. (consideration: CR H726; text: CR H726)
+- 2007-01-18 — Mr. McDermott moved to table the appeal of the ruling of the chair.
+- 2007-01-18 — On consideration of the bill H.R.
+6 Agreed to by recorded vote: 228 - 193 (Roll no. 37).
+- 2007-01-18 — On motion to recommit with instructions Failed by the Yeas and Nays: 194 - 232 (Roll no. 38).
+- 2007-01-18 — On motion to table the appeal of the ruling of the chair Agreed to by the Yeas and Nays: 230 - 195 (Roll no. 39).
+- 2007-01-18 — On passage Passed by the Yeas and Nays: 264 - 163 (Roll no. 40). (text: CR H688-689)
+- 2007-01-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 264 - 163 (Roll no. 40).(text: CR H688-689)
+- 2007-01-18 — Point of order raised by Mr. Blunt on the content of the measure.
+Point of order overruled by the Chair.
+- 2007-01-18 — Pursuant to the provisions of H. Res.
+66, Mr. Rangel called up H.R.
+6 and asked unanimous consent for its immediate consideration. (consideration: CR H688-690)
+- 2007-01-18 — QUESTION OF CONSIDERATION - Mr. Price of Georgia demanded that the question be put on consideration of the bill H.R.
+6.
+- 2007-01-18 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-01-18 — Rule H. Res.
+66 passed House.
+- 2007-01-18 — Rule provides for consideration of H.R.
+6 with 3 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2007-01-18 — The previous question on the motion was ordered without objection. (consideration: CR H727)
+- 2007-01-18 — The previous question was ordered pursuant to the rule. (consideration: CR H726)